Preface

 Red water that carries a faint radiance exhibits undeniable power, whatever its origin.
 For many, the factuality of that is enough.

-At a glance, the Demon of Song resembles a giant frog that would be native to the watery environment we encounter it in.
+At a glance, the Demon of Song resembles a giant frog that would be native to the watery environment, spewing gallons of fluid to attack.
 However, the grotesque face and arms the creature hides beneath its “mouth” flaps earns it the “demon” label.
-If it is an ordinary species, then the monster probably adapted this innocent-looking exterior so as to lure prey into a false sense of security, similar to the basilisks’ fake eyes.
-The poison-spotted whip derived from its soul reinforce the implication, as the demon can’t actually inflict poison; the effect simply represents the danger this otherwise unassuming creature poses, something easy to recognize for anyone paying attention.
-The Amana priestesses certainly were, for they sealed the creature in an altar through some form of magic rituals.
-Considering that the entire area is the “Altar of Amana”, (アマナの祭壇) this might not be anywhere specific.
-If the priestesses thought that the Heiden ruins were sacred, then the whole place could be considered a kind of ritual platform.
-And based on the creature’s size, there is nothing else in the area we explore even close to matching the description.
+If it is a natural species, then the monster probably adapted this innocent-looking exterior so as to lure prey into a false sense of security, similar to the basilisks’ fake eyes.
+The poison-spotted whip derived from its soul reinforces the implication, as the demon can’t actually inflict poison; the effect simply represents the danger this otherwise unassuming creature poses, something easy to recognize for anyone paying attention.
+The Amana priestesses certainly were, for they sealed the creature in an altar through magic rituals.
+Since the entire area is the “Altar of Amana”, (アマナの祭壇) this might not be anywhere specific.
+If the priestesses thought that the Heiden ruins were sacred, then the whole place could be considered a kind of ritual stand.
+And based on the creature’s size, nothing else suitable is even close to matching the description.

-Whip born from the soul of the Singing Demon.
+Whip created from the soul of the Singing Demon.
 Has a poisonous spot pattern on it and, as you can see, possesses a poison effect.

 The beautiful voice that isn’t appropriate for its ugly appearance is probably for attracting and eating man.

 Either way, they evidently needed to regularly perform the ceremonies to maintain the seal.
 But rather than kill this local menace, the priestesses instead chose to worship it, most likely out of actual fear of its strength.
-Perhaps they had hoped that a higher power would save them from their precarious situation, but it was to no avail.
+May well they had hoped that a higher power would save them from their precarious situation, but it was to no avail.
 Women alone can’t sustain a population, and there apparently weren’t enough, if any, men to keep the line of priestesses from dying out over time.
 The only “survivors” left are Undead who have since hollowed, none of whom inherited knowledge of their sacred sealing rituals.
-As a result, the demon eventually broke free of the seal, using its newfound liberty to learn how to sing with a beautiful voice by seemingly copying the Milfanito as their songs resounded throughout the area.
-Much like hiding its ugly appearance, this beautiful singing served to attract prey to devour, specifically humans.
+As a result, the demon eventually broke free, using its newfound liberty to learn how to sing with a beautiful voice — by copying the Milfanito heard throughout the area.
+Much like hiding its ugly appearance, this beautiful singing served to attract prey to devour, specifically humans like the Undead it also soothes via Brightbugs.
 This is because the “singing demon” (唄うデーモン) had previously “learned” to eat man.
 Where did it learn this taste for human flesh?
 Probably from the same people who sealed it away.

-Staff used by shrine maidens of Amana.
+Staff that priestesses of Amana use.
 Originally it had religious uses instead of battle.
 Becomes a catalyst for sorceries and hexes.

-A fiend was sealed in the altar but the ceremony was eventually lost.
-The fiend that was released gained wisdom and learned a song that lured humans.
+A fiend was sealed in the altar, but the ceremony was eventually lost.
+The unleashed fiend gained wisdom and learned a song that lured humans.

 Soul of the Singing Demon at the Altar of Amana.